Pathways via the Faculty of Science

-If you have further questions, you can contact the Faculty of Science Student Centre for advice before the start of the semester at firstname.lastname@example.org.
+If you have further questions, you can contact the Student Hubs for advice before the start of the semester at firstname.lastname@example.org.

 Offers remain subject to the availability of places and are only confirmed once all school leaver applications have been considered.
 There are limited places in the BE(Hons), so applicants will be ranked on academic merit.